Headlesser/enterthedungeon/README.md

  - ~~Create audio assets for section 1~~
  - ~~Finalize goals for deadline submission (3 completed sections)~~
  	- Had to cut down to 2 completed sections

+*Covid-19 quarantine began around here.
+All items above this note were completed while quarantine was in effect*

  - ~~Fix things w/ playtest 1 feedback~~
  - ~~Make it so text does not scroll infinitely up over the sprite.
 'Lock' size of the text area, make scroll bar.~~
  - ~~Create art assets for section 1~~